Resonance form factors from finite-volume correlation functions with the external field method: Two-particle scattering in the periodic external field

-Some comments are in order now.
+Note also that the following notation is used: \eq W=E-2m-\frac{{\bf p}_\perp^2}{2m}-\frac{({\bf P}-{\bf p})_\perp^2}{2m}\, . \en Some comments are in order now.
 As already said, the quantities ${\it\Pi}^{(1)}_{0,1}$ can be obtained straightforwardly by using the perturbative expansion of the one-particle propagator, see Eq.~(\ref{eq:perturbative}).
-We already know that this expansion fails in the vicinity of the free particle poles.
+Namely, ${\it\Pi}^{(1)}_0$ leads to the L\"uscher zeta-function, and ${\it\Pi}^{(1)}_1$ is nothing but the triangle diagram (or, the so-called $G$-function, in the approach of Refs.~\cite{Briceno:2015tza,Baroni:2018iau}).
+Hence, the relation to the ``standard'' approach is clearly visible.
+However, we already know that this expansion fails in the vicinity of the free particle poles.
 Indeed, instead of one simple pole at $q=0$, the one-particle propagator possesses two poles at $q\neq 0$, which are located symmetrically on both sides.
 Expanding the denominator in powers of $q$, one gets one double pole instead of two single poles, separated by a distance $2q$.
 This is schematically shown in Fig.~\ref{fig:Pi}. where the names ``exact'' and ``perturbative'' refer to ${\it\Pi}_{0,1}$ and ${\it\Pi}^{(1)}_{0,1}$, respectively.
 Furthermore, it is worth noting that, formally, ${\it\Pi}^{(2)}_{0,1}$ are at least of order $q^2$ and can be neglected.
 We have seen, however that such an approximation does not suffice in the vicinity of the singularities.
 Another observation is that, in the infinite-volume limit, which can be performed for energies below the two-particle threshold, the quantities ${\it\Pi}^{(2)}_{0,1}$ behave like $L^{-1}$ for large $L$ modulo exponential corrections.